 Welcome to the

-Giaquinto Wildlife Rehabilitation Center
+Giaquinto Wildlife Center

 Services

-We are currently limiting our wildlife rehabilitation intakes for 2025.
+We are currently limiting our wildlife rehabilitation intakes for 2026.

 Our mission continues to focus on educating the public about how to safely coexist with and conserve our native wildlife.
 By raising awareness, we hope to reduce the number of injured and orphaned animals admitted to our center and others across the state.
 Education is the first and most effective step in preventing negative human impacts on our natural world.